NDAK16006U Software Architecture (SA)

 - Evaluate existing systems and software architectures with respect to relevant qualities

-- Characterize functional and quality requirements of software systems
+- Characterise functional and quality requirements while acting as opponent in respect to fellow students’ workability requirements of software systems

 - Document and communicate the architecture of a system